zwilsoncc/docs/pages/docs/features/certs.md

 Each time you create a new deployment, you will get a new unique subdomain.
 For this address (just like for the custom domains you've added using `now alias` or `now alias`), we're automatically provisioning an SSL certificate for you.

-Our platform seamlessly communicates with [Let's Encrypt](https://letsencrypt.org/) to provide your deployment's domain with a [X.509](https://en.wikipedia.org/wiki/X.509) certificate without any costs.
+Our platform seamlessly communicates with [Let's Encrypt](https://letsencrypt.org/) to provide your deployment's domain with an [X.509](https://en.wikipedia.org/wiki/X.509) certificate without any costs.
 All of this happens in the background, seamlessly.

 You can read more about how exactly the certificate provisioning works [here](https://letsencrypt.org/how-it-works/).
-If you're interested in knowing which browsers the certificates are compatible with, [this](https://letsencrypt.org/docs/certificate-compatibility/) might also be of interest for you.
+If you're interested in knowing which browsers the certificates are compatible with, [this](https://letsencrypt.org/docs/certificate-compatibility/) might also be of interest to you.
 At last, [this document](https://letsencrypt.org/certificates/) describes how the certificates work per se.

 ## Using the CLI